Leo II, King of Armenia: Early life

 Leo was born in 1236, the son of King Hetoum I and Queen Isabella.
-Hetoum and Isabella's marriage in 1226 had been a forced one by Hetoum's father Constantine of Baberon, who had arranged for Queen Isabella's first husband to be murdered so as to put Constantine's own son Hetoum in place as a co-ruler with Isabella.
+Hetoum and Isabella's marriage in 1226 had been forced on them by Hetoum's father Constantine of Baberon, who had cleared the way for Hetoum by arranging the murder of Queen Isabella's first husband.
 They had six children, of which Leo was the eldest.
 One of his sisters was Sibylla of Armenia, who was married to Bohemond VI of Antioch to bring peace between Armenia and Antioch.

 In 1262, Leo married Keran (Kir Anna), the daughter of Prince Hetoum of Lampron.
 Thus, he solidified himself as a member of the House of Lampron.

 In 1266, while their father king Hetoum I was away to visit the Mongol court, Leo and his younger brother Thoros fought to repel a massive army of Mamluk invaders, at the Battle of Mari.
 Thoros was killed in combat, and Leo was captured and imprisoned.
 Following the disaster, the cities of Adana, Tarsus, and Ayas were assaulted and the capital of Sis was sacked and burnt.
 Thousands of Armenians were massacred and 40,000 taken captive.
 When King Hetoum returned, he paid a large ransom to retrieve his son, including a large quantity of money, handing over several fortresses, and accepting to intercede with the Mongol ruler Abagha in order to have one of Baybars's relatives freed.

 Reign

 Hetoum I abdicated in 1269 in favour of his son, and entered the Franciscan order.
 He died a year later.
 The new king Leo II was known as a pious king, devoted to Christianity.
 He pursued active commercial relations with the West, by renewing trade agreements with the Italians and establishing new ones with the Catalans.
 He also endeavoured to reinforce the Mongol alliance, as his father Hetoum I had submitted Armenia to Mongol authority in 1247.

 In 1271, Marco Polo visited the Armenian harbour of Ayas and commented favourably about Leo's reign and the abundance of the country, although he mentions his military forces were rather demoralized:

 In 1275, the Mamluk sultan Baybars invaded Cilicia for a second time.
-The following year, Armenia fought off an invasion by the Turkmens, but the Constable Sempad, Leo's uncle, was killed in combat.
+The following year, Armenia fought off an invasion by the Turkoman tribes, but the Constable Sempad, Leo's uncle, was killed in combat.